zephyrproject-rtos/zephyr/doc/collaboration/documentation/code_blocks.rst

 and for a ``.. literalinclude::`` directive.

-Use ``code-block`` for console commands, brief examples and examples outside the code base of the |codename|.
+Use ``code-block`` for console commands, brief examples and examples outside the code base of the Zephyr Kernel.

 .. code-block:: rst